Zhizhi

 In alliance with the Kangju he plundered the Wusun.
 Later he quarreled with the Kangju, killed several hundred of them and forced the Kangju people to build him a fortress on the Dulaishui River (possibly the Ili River or the Talas River).
 He also extracted tribute from Dayuan.
-It is not clear why Zhizhi would want a fortress since the great advantage of the Xiongnu was their mobile cavalry.
+It is not clear why Zhizhi wanted a fortress since the great advantage of the Xiongnu was their mobile cavalry.
 The Chinese commander of the Western Regions began to fear that Zhizhi was planning to build a large empire and launched a preemptive attack.

 In 36 BCE, Han generals Chen Tang and Gan Yanshou led a force of 40,000 into battle against the Xiongnu and their Kangju allies.
 They reached Wusun territory and then advanced on Kangju.
 A Kangju raiding party attacked them and took their wagons, but a counterattack drove off their forces, and the Han army was able to recover their supply train.
 Upon reaching Kangju (around modern Taraz), the army started constructing a fortified camp, but the Xiongnu attacked them.
 After driving off the Xiongnu with crossbows, they secured their camp and advanced on the enemy city with a shield and spear formation in front and crossbowmen behind.
 The crossbowmen rained down on the defenders manning the walls until they fled, then the spearmen drained the moat and started stacking firewood against the palisade.
 A Kangju relief force made several attacks on the Han position at night, delaying the assault and allowing the defenders to repair their walls.
 When the Han army attacked, the city fell with ease and Zhizhi Chanyu was killed and decapitated.
 Zhizhi's head was then brought to Chang'an and presented to Emperor Yuan of Han.

 During the battle, an infantry unit on the Kangju side used a formation described as having the appearance of fish scales, which has caused speculation that they were Greek Hoplites from the Kingdom of Dayuan.
 Evidence is inconclusive.